40 Trips to Tipp

-Crossroads Consignments, located at 42 S. 2nd St., offers furniture, home décor, special items and some antiques.
+Crossroads Consignments, (CLOSED IN 2021), offers furniture, home décor, special items and some antiques.
 The business specializes in estate sales, so the merchandise is always fresh and unique.

 The Patriot Antique Shoppe at 15 N. 2nd St. has a specific focus.
 It contains only antiques from the 18th and 19th centuries, including furniture and artwork.
 The interior feels like a museum, but it’s all for sale.

 Antiques and period items can also be found at the Tin Peddler, located at 113 E. Main St. and The Hotel Gallery, 109 E. Main St.

 Just outside of Tipp City in West Charleston is the Simple Craftsmen, located at 7517 St. Rt.
 202. Open Thursday through Sunday, the business offers antiques, woodworking and more.